-Maintaining a Dwelling Charges
+Maintaining a Dwelling Defense Lawyers

 In North Carolina and federal law, it is a crime to maintain a store, vehicle, warehouse, home (“dwelling”), building or any other property for the purpose of using, distributing, or manufacturing a controlled substance.
 This crime is referred to as “maintaining a dwelling” in North Carolina (under statute N.C.G.S § 90-108(7)), or “maintaining drug-involved premises” in federal law (under statute 21 U.S.C § 856).
 In both cases, the law exists to target and enforce drug laws at different angles by going after the people maintaining a property implicated in a drug offense.
 While it may seem like the purpose of this law is to target drug trafficking operations, the law can be interpreted broadly and apply to much smaller scale offenses as well.

 The penalties for these charges can be quite severe, including the possibility for large fines and asset forfeiture as well as imprisonment.
 Whether facing an investigation or charges for maintaining a dwelling, you should contact a drug crime defense lawyer immediately.